Okta Integration Guide🔗

 Note

 XDR detectors are not guaranteed to be triggered, even if a data source's logs are normalized to a schema associated with a given detector.
-However, you can create Custom Alert Rules to generate alerts based on normalized data from a data source.
+However, you can create Custom Detection Rules to generate detections based on normalized data from a data source.

 Create the Service App in Okta🔗